 Strong fiscal management remains the hallmark of Kitsap County government.
 It has enabled the County to respond to priority needs, including public safety, public recreation facilities and the general administration of the County.
-In June 2001, the Moody's Investors Service assigned a rating of A-1, and Standard and Poor's assigned A+ to Kitsap County's General Obligation Bonds.
-These are highly favorable ratings, a reflection of good fiscal management indicated by the strong reserve balance, moderate, and manageable debt burden with limited future capital needs.
+Moody's Investors Service assigned a rating of A-1, and Standard and Poor's assigned a rating of A+ to Kitsap County's General Obligation Bonds in June of 2001.
+The County's highly favorable ratings are reflection of good fiscal management as indicated by the strong reserve balance, moderate and manageable debt burden with limited future capital needs.